John 17:1-26:The Great Intercessory Prayer of Jesus

 Verse 14: "I have given them your word, and the world has hated them because they are not of the world, just as I am not of the world."

-Jesus again makes reference to being in the world, but not of the world.
-The world hated Jesus, and here again He makes it clear that the world will hate His disciples.
+Again, Jesus refers to being in the world, but not of the world.
+The world hated Jesus, and He seems to be emphasizing that the world will hate His disciples.

-We need to decide and to make it clear as to who we are following, the world or Christ.
-It is impossible to be "Worldly" and "Christ Like" at the same time.
+It is impossible to be "Worldly," and "Christ Like" at the same time.
 It is like trying to mix oil and water.

-Wouldn't it be nice, or at least more comfortable for us to think the world will appreciate our Christianity, but according to Jesus, this will not happen.
-John 15:19— ”If you were of the world, the world would love its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you.”
+”If you were of the world, the world would love its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you,” (John 15:19).

 Verse 17: "Sanctify them in the truth; your word is truth."